circleci/circleci-docs/jekyll/_cci2/troubleshooting-common-issues.md

 See our documentation update on our [newer machine images.](https://circleci.com/docs/2.0/configuration-reference/#available-machine-images "https://circleci.com/docs/2.0/configuration-reference/#available-machine-images")

 ### How to Locate Image Use using GitHub Search
+{: #how-to-locate-image-use-using-github-search }
 {:.no_toc}

 _This does not find executors used via orbs - keep in mind if you are using an older version of an orb, it may have an executor using the Ubuntu 14.04 and 16.04 images_

 ### How to look for a Ubuntu 16.04 image
+{: #how-to-look-for-a-ubuntu-1604-image }
 {:.no_toc}

 `org:CircleCI-Public ubuntu-1604 path:.circleci filename:config.yml`

 Replace `CircleCI-Public` with the org that needs to be search.
 This searches all projects in that orb that mention that image.

 ### How to look for an Ubuntu 14.04 images
+{: #how-to-look-for-an-ubuntu-1404-images }
 {:.no_toc}

 `org:CircleCI-Public circleci/classic path:.circleci filename:config.yml`